The Laplace transform of the lognormal distribution: The density of a sum of independent lognormal random variables

 \section{The density of a sum of independent lognormal random variables}

-Thus far we have introduced two integral expressions which analytically continue the Laplace transform of $X \sim \ln{\mathcal{N}}(\mu,\sigma^2)$ to $\mathbb{C}\setminus(-\infty,0]$.
-We have also provided asymptotic series approximations which may be used for numerical computations.
+We have introduced two integral expressions which analytically continue the Laplace transform of $X \sim \LN(\mu,\sigma^2)$ to $\C\setminus(-\infty,0]$.
+We have also provided series approximations which may be used for numerical computations.
 In the last section of this paper, we consider an application which utilizes the analytic continuation of the Laplace transform of $X$.

 In this section we discuss a method to numerically compute the density of a sum of independent lognormal random variables.
 In this procedure, we obtain the density function by inverting the Laplace transform of the sum.
-Using the analytic continuation of the Laplace transform, we may deform the contour of the Bromwich integral into a Hankel contour and obtain an integral for which the integrand decays exponentially.
-The procedure transforms the problem of approximating the density function into the computation of the Laplace transform of the lognormal sum along the negative part of the real line. \begin{prop} Let $X_j \sim \ln{\mathcal{N}}(\mu_j,\sigma_j^2)$, $j=1,\ldots,n$, be independent and $X=\sum_{j=1}^{n}X_j$.
+Using the analytic continuation of the Laplace transform, we may deform the contour of the Bromwich integral into a Hankel contour and obtain an integral for which the integrand decays exponentially. \begin{prop} Let $X_j \sim \LN(\mu_j,\sigma_j^2)$, $j=1,\ldots,n$, be independent and $X=\sum_{j=1}^{n}X_j$.
 Then X has density